 The Sparkling Water Connoisseur

-*There are all sorts of other names: carbonated water, seltzer, soda water.
+*There are other names: carbonated water, seltzer, and soda water.
 You could even get a Soda Stream and don’t bother with the flavorings.

 The Gourmet Can Drinker